 Esri 3D Viewing Capabilities

-The above 3D rendering of Mount Fuji is an example what ArcScene can do combined with free GIS data.
+The above 3D rendering of Mount Fuji is an example of what ArcScene can do combined with free GIS data.
 Beautiful, isn’t it?

 ArcScene is for local 3D extents

 When you have a local area you want to view in 3D, then ArcScene is often the ideal choice.
 For example, you can see the topography of a mine site because of its small area and planar projection.

 Another key difference is how vectors are not rasterized.
 Because vectors remain vectorized in ArcScene, this allows the user to freely extrude their symbology and set base heights.

 If you have LiDAR data, ArcScene can now integrate LAS datasets and add z-value elevations in your scene.
 If you have photogrammetric data, it also has the capability for stereo viewing in anaglyph mode.